This website will be updated through the summer with updates and information to prep you for your arrival.

-When you are here, feel free to stop by my office if you ever have any concerns, or just to let me know about what new things you are working on.
+When you are here, feel free to contact me (in person or virtually) if you ever have any concerns, or just to let me know about what new projects you are working on.
 I always enjoy finding out about the many exciting things our students are up to.

 Again, welcome to TTIC - we are delighted to have you with us and we are confident you will make us proud.

 TTIC Chief Academic Officer

 TTIC is operating remotely in Spring and Summer quarters.
 Courses, research, group collaborations, and even social tea time meet-ups continue over this period, just online.
 We have had to operate remotely longer than originally thought, but TTIC takes federal and state public health regulations and guidance seriously, and institute community health is our top priority.

 The TTIC COVID-19 response group meets weekly, and makes plans for returning to in-person TTIC academic activity.
 As the public health situation changes over time, so do the plans to return to TTIC.
 TTIC will continue to inform its constituents on a regular basis as planning continues.